ArtifexSoftware/mupdf/docs/reference/javascript/types/OutlineIterator.rst

 	Updates the current item properties with values from the supplied item's properties.

-	:param OutlineItem item: An item populated with the propertis that should be stored.
+	:param OutlineItem item: An item populated with the properties that should be stored.

 	.. code-block::